Suxamethonium chloride: History

 Suxamethonium was first discovered in 1906 by Reid Hunt and René de M. Taveau.
 When studying the drug, animals were given curare and thus they missed the neuromuscular blocking properties of suxamethonium.
 Instead in 1949 an Italian group led by Daniel Bovet was first to describe succinylcholine induced paralysis.
 The clinical introduction of suxamethonium was described in 1951 by several groups.
 Papers published by Stephen Thesleff and Otto von Dardel in Sweden are important but also to be mentioned is work by Bruck, Mayrhofer and Hassfurther in Austria, Scurr and Bourne in UK, and Foldes in America.

 Abuse

-Dubai authorities deem that the murder of Hamas operative Mahmoud al-Mabhouh was carried out on their soil by Mossad agents with the use of suxamethonium chloride injection.
-Entering Dubai under false passports in 2010, the Mossad agents found al-Mabhouh at a hotel, immobilized him with the drug, electrocuted him, then suffocated him by pillow in an assassination.
+Dubai authorities declared that the assassination of Mahmoud Al-Mabhouh, a Hamas operative, was carried out on their soil by Mossad agents with the use of suxamethonium chloride injection.
+Entering Dubai under false passports in 2010, the Mossad agents found al-Mabhouh at a hotel, immobilized him with the drug, electrocuted him, and suffocated him with a pillow.
 A high concentration of suxamethonium chloride was found in al-Mabhouh's body post-mortem.
 The incident triggered significant diplomatic crises in the Middle East, Europe, and Australia.

-It was used by serial killer Efren Saldivar (1988-1998), and in the murder of Kathy Augustine (2006).